ThomasBeresford-0/CV/README.md

 ## Founder/Manager, 05/2020 - 06/2023
 ## Even Cavemen

-● Created and managed an online business specialising in pop culture clothing, mugs, and other items
+> Created and managed an online business specialising in pop culture clothing, mugs, and other items

-● Developed a website for the business using modern web development techniques
+> Developed a website for the business using modern web development techniques

-● Handcrafted products using screen printing techniques for t-shirts and sublimation for mugs
+> Handcrafted products using screen printing techniques for t-shirts and sublimation for mugs

-● Managed inventory, sales, and customer service
+> Managed inventory, sales, and customer service

-● Developed and implemented marketing strategies to attract customers.
+> Developed and implemented marketing strategies to attract customers.

 -----------------------------------------------------------------------------------
 ## QA Tester, 04/2018 - 03/2020
 ## Gaming Laboratories International GLI - Bangor, Wales

-● Developed an understanding of technical requirements/regulations Developed an understanding of client's expectations and additional testing requests
+> Developed an understanding of technical requirements/regulations Developed an understanding of client's expectations and additional testing requests

-● Researched, identified, and applied any special rules or ● other requirements Accurately developed and executed test methods for technical and client requirements
+> Researched, identified, and applied any special rules or ● other requirements Accurately developed and executed test methods for technical and client requirements

-● Effectively documented test results and discovered defects
+> Effectively documented test results and discovered defects

-● Managed projects and tasks against budgets and timelines.
+> Managed projects and tasks against budgets and timelines.

 -----------------------------------------------------------------------------------
 ## Skills

-● Python
-● Git/GitHub
-● HTML/CSS
-● JavaScript/JSX
-● MongoDB
-● Postman
-● SQL
-● React
+● Python            ● React
-● Swift
+● Xcode             ● Swift
-● Xcode
+● Postman           ● DevOps
-● Node.Js
+● Node.Js           ● Git/GitHub
+● HTML/CSS          ● JavaScript/JSX
-● DevOps
+● MongoDB           ● SQL

 ## Communication Skills.